floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 #cite(<ddd_approach_automatic>, form: "prose") use domain-driven design techniques to extract functional dependencies from the software design as starting point in microservice identification.
 #cite(<problem_frames_approach>, form: "prose") tackle requirements engineering using problem frames.
+#cite(<design_model_identification>, form: "prose") use schematic design documents in XML format as input for the algorithm.

 Design documents created by software architects are machine-readable representations of the software system.
 They are deliverables produced during the design phase of the software development life cycle. /* TODO: find reference */